This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-We were in Campo Fiori in the middle of a busy market with vendors selling everything from fresh vegetables, clothing, kitchen gadgets – and the things we are after: locally sourced gourmet food.
+We were in Campo Fiori in the middle of a busy market with vendors selling seemingly everything.
+We found fresh vegetables, clothing, kitchen gadgets, and the things we are after, including locally sourced gourmet food.

 Sampling Gourmet Food in Campo Fiori

 We start in the middle of the market, with an olive oil tasting.

 The description of the oils gave as much away about the Romans’ feelings about their neighbors as it did about the products into which we were greedily dipping our crusty bread.

 The olive oil from the north, we were told, is mild and refined – think the delicate quiet Milan fashion model version.

 The locally grown oils were described as having a more robust flavor.
 No shrinking violet here – Romans like their flavors to be uncomplicated but bold.